savanna-brown/EEB_5300_GROUP3/README.md

 OrthoFinder is a comparative genomics tool that identifies orthogroups by combining sequence similarity searches, gene tree inference, and species tree construction (Emms & Kelly, 2017).
 It begins with an all-vs-all sequence search across protein FASTA files from all species, clusters homologous genes into orthogroups, and then reconstructs gene trees for each orthogroup.
 It also infers a rooted species tree and maps gene duplication events onto the tree by comparing the topology of gene trees and the species tree, ultimately giving key information about how genes are related both among and within species.

-For this project, we ran OrthoFinder (v2.5.4) using predicted protein sequences from our selected hymenopteran and non-hymenopteran species to define orthogroups across lineages. <br>
+For this project, we ran OrthoFinder (v2.5.4) using predicted protein sequences from our selected hymenopteran and non-hymenopteran species to define orthogroups across lineages.

 ```bash